What is Durak?

-- It is good strategy to save your Trumps until the round nears its end, at least until the deck is empty.
+- It is a good strategy to save your Trumps until the round nears its end, at least until the deck is empty.
 Remember, failed defenses are forced to take all of the played cards on the table.
 This includes the Trump cards on the table.
 Every Trump you play is a Trump that winds up in someone else’s hands.

 - Having pairs, three, or even four of a kind in your hand allows for multiple attacks to be levied against the same Player at the same time.
 Even if they are able to defend against them, some Player at the table will be forced to take them…

 - …and that Player could be you as unlikely as it is, so try not to press too many attacks if you do not have cards suitable for an adequate defense as well!

 How many cards do you start with in Durak?

 At the start of each round, each Player is dealt 6 cards, 1 at a time.

 Is Durak a game of skill?